neondatabase/website/content/docs/cloud/about.md

 ---

 Neon is a fully managed serverless Postgres with a generous free tier.
-Neon separates storage and compute, offering modern developer features such as serverless, branching, bottomless storage, and many more.
+Neon separates storage and compute, offering modern developer features such as serverless, branching, bottomless storage, and more.
 Neon is open source and written in Rust.

 ## Serverless